phucnguyen81/lab/README.md

     - Install Docker to create services (database, web servers,...) for development
     - Develop some applications
     - Install Jenkins for Continuous Integration
-    - Combine Docker and Jenkins for Continuous Delivery
+    - Combine Docker and Jenkins for Continuous Deliv   ery

 # Create Vagrant VM